Segmentation (biology): Chordates

 Although perhaps not as well understood as Drosophila, the embryological process of segmentation has been studied in many vertebrate groups, such as fish (Zebrafish, Medaka), reptiles (Corn Snake), birds (Chicken), and mammals (Mouse).
 Segmentation in chordates is characterized as the formation of a pair of somites on either side of the midline.
 This is often referred to as somitogenesis.

 In vertebrates, segmentation is most often explained in terms of the clock and wavefront model.
 The "clock" refers to the periodic oscillation in abundance of specific gene products, such as members of the Hairy and Enhancer of Split (Hes) gene family.
 Expression starts at the posterior end of the embryo and moves towards the anterior, creating travelling waves of gene expression.
 The "wavefront" is where clock oscillations arrest, initiating gene expression that leads to the patterning of somite boundaries.
 The position of the wavefront is defined by a decreasing posterior-to-anterior gradient of FGF signalling.
-In higher vertebrates including Mouse and Chick, (but not Zebrafish), the wavefront also depends upon an opossing anterior-to-posterior decreasing gradient of retinoic acid which limits the anterior spreading of FGF8; retinoic acid repression of Fgf8 gene expression defines the wavefront as the point at which the concentrations of both retinoic acid and diffusible FGF8 protein are at their lowest.
+In higher vertebrates including Mouse and Chick, (but not Zebrafish), the wavefront also depends upon an opposing anterior-to-posterior decreasing gradient of retinoic acid which limits the anterior spreading of FGF8; retinoic acid repression of Fgf8 gene expression defines the wavefront as the point at which the concentrations of both retinoic acid and diffusible FGF8 protein are at their lowest.
 Cells at this point will mature and form a pair of somites.
 The interaction of other signaling molecules, such as myogenic regulatory factors, with this gradient promotes the development of other structures, such as muscles, across the basic segments.
 Lower vertebrates such as zebrafish do not require retinoic acid repression of caudal Fgf8 for somitogenesis due to differences in gastrulation and neuromesodermal progenitor function compared to higher vertebrates.